mciastek/sal/README.md

 ## Misc

+## Accessibility

+the library support [reduce motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) by checking the [operating system preferences](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion#User_preferences) so it will turn off all the transitions and animations by default without any work required from your side.

 ### No-JS support

 If you aim to support users that don't allow sites to use JavaScript, you should consider disabling animations' styles in the first place.
 You can use `<noscript />` element to inject required CSS.
 Here's an example: